Beginners Guide to the Consumer Confidence Report (CCR)

 - Visit Texas Drinking Water Watch website.
 This contains sample results that may need to be included on your CCR.
 This is the database where the CCR Generator is pulling your data from.

-Go to Instructions on How to Complete Your Consumer Confidence Report to generate the most recent CCR template for your system.
+Go to How to Complete Your Consumer Confidence Report to create the most recent CCR draft for your system.

 If you would like a CCR example, contact other community public water systems to request a copy of their CCR.